-compensation, we use the Cornell ERL, shown in Fig. 1.
-Bunches enter the ERL via the injector at (1).
+To illustrate the proposed techniques of wakefield compensation, we use the Cornell ERL, shown in Fig. 1.
+Bunches enter the ERL via a 10 MeV injector at (1).
 They are accelerated first by linac A at (2) and then by linac B at (4) after traversing the turn-around loop connecting the linacs at (3).
-They then traverse the Cornell Electron Storage Ring (CESR) at (6), producing x-rays in beamline sections (5) and (7).
+They then traverse the Cornell Electron Storage Ring (CESR) at (6), producing x-rays in beam line sections (5) and (7).
 Returning to linac A, the bunches are decelerated, passed through the turn-around loop, and further decelerated by linac B. Finally, the demerger leads decelerated bunches into the beam dump at (8).
+To provide small emittances for a high current beam, the bunch charge is minimized by filling every rf bucket.
+For the Cornell ERL an average current of 100 mA is obtained for a 77 pC bunch charge, filling every bucket of a 1.3 GHz rf system.

 One can describe the propagation of a bunch's longitudinal phase-space distribution through the ERL via transformations for separate ERL components.
-In the Cornell ERL, shown schematically in Fig. 2, the bunch center is to be the design particle with $t_0 = 0$ and energy $E_0^c$ .
-The bunch first traverses linac A, which has frequency $\omega$ , mapping the initial longitudinal phase-space position $\{t_0, E_0\}$ for each particle to
+In the Cornell ERL, shown schematically in Fig. 2, the bunch center is to be the design particle with $t_0=0$ and energy E_0^c .
+The bunch first traverses linac A, which has frequency ω , mapping the initial longitudinal phase-space position $\{t_0, E_0\}$ for each particle to